Rpoddar1953/Interactive-Lab-Hub/Lab 5/README.md

 We checked for peaks by comparing the current acceleration value with the previous (since a peak can only be detected after it's occurred).
 We used a threshold of 2.0 to remove all small peaks and to only detect the larger ones.

 Include links to your code here, and put the code for these in your repo--they will come in handy later.

-**All the code written above can be found in this file:** https://github.com/Rpoddar1953/Interactive-Lab-Hub/blob/Spring2021/Lab%205/demo/app.py

-Include links to your code here, and put the code for these in your repo--they will come in handy later.

-**Code can be found here: Lab 5/demo/app.py**
+**Code can be found here: https://github.com/Rpoddar1953/Interactive-Lab-Hub/blob/Spring2021/Lab%205/demo/app.py

 #### Teachable Machines (beta, optional)
 Google's [TeachableMachines](https://teachablemachine.withgoogle.com/train) might look very simple.
 However, its simplicity is very useful for experimenting with the capabilities of this technology.